 Then what to do based on this rule?

 My suggestion is to place the filtering, protection, and isolation conditions of the interface signal close to the interface connector.
-Signal protection first, wave filtering next.
+Signal protection first, waves filtering next.

-6. Decide the size and layer number of the PCB at early stage
+6. Decide the size and layer number of the PCB at an early stage

 This is necessary.